hyduez/flexoki-neovim-fork/README.md

 # flexoki-neovim
-Neovim adaptation of [Flexoki](https://stephango.com/flexoki) by Steph Ango
+Neovim adaptation of [Flexoki](https://stephango.com/flexoki) by Steph Ango forked by me, [hyduez](https://codeberg.org/paulo)

-Currently still **work in progress** and missing support for even the most common plugins.
-This will be fixed shortly.
-If you are using a plugin that isn't supported please create an issue, or upvote an existing one, we will use this to prioritize them.

-> These aren't currently up to date
+I use it for my daily journal

 ![Flexoki Dark for Neovim](screenshots/flexoki-neovim-dark.png)